-- Converting your retirement savings to a Roth IRA may be a good idea if you can pay the taxes, ideally with funds outside of your traditional IRA or employer retirement account
+- Converting your retirement savings to a Roth IRA may be a good idea if you are in a low tax bracket and can pay the taxes, ideally with funds outside of your traditional IRA or employer retirement account.

-If you are focusing on saving and investing, you should consider converting assets in a traditional IRA or eligible workplace plan, such as a 401(k), to a Roth IRA.
+If you are focusing on saving and investing, you may want to consider converting assets in a traditional IRA or eligible workplace plan, such as a 401(k), to a Roth IRA.

 In some circumstances, a Roth IRA conversion may have a positive impact on your financial future and the future of your beneficiaries.